Cataract Surgery Types

 What is Advanced Cataract Surgery?

-Refractive surgery is more advanced than the standard procedure: this procedure replaces the natural lens with an advanced multi-focal intraocular lens.
-The multi-focal intraocular lens enables the patients to see more clearly at all distances (distance, intermediate (computer vision and near) and offers patients the opportunity to have the freedom from spectacles that they desire.
+Refractive surgery is more advanced than the standard procedure; this procedure replaces the natural lens with an advanced multi-focal intraocular lens.
+The multifocal intraocular lens enables the patients to see more clearly at all distances (distance, intermediate (computer vision and near) and offers patients the opportunity to have the freedom from spectacles that they desire.

 The differences between standard, enhanced and advanced cataract surgery